GII/emdb_core/README.md

 - _core_.
 Implementation for the commander node, the execution node, the long-term memory, and the base implementation for all the cognitive nodes.
 - _core_interfaces_.
 Needed services and messages definitions.
 - _dummny_nodes_.
 Minimum implementation for each cognitive node.
-The idea is to have cognitive nodes as barebones as possible to run experiments where we only want to focus on an specific cognitive node variation / algorithm.
+The idea is to have cognitive nodes as barebones as possible to run experiments where we only want to focus on a specific cognitive node variation / algorithm.
 In these cases, we want to reduce the remaining part of the cognitive architecture to a minimum functional set of elements, to avoid interferences when studying a specific change in a given cognitive node.

 ## Installation